zats/zats.github.io/_posts/2014-07-15-advanced-nsproxy.markdown

 # Afterword

 Although it seems like a highly theoretical excursive, this technic might be a useful for partial mocking or just for cases when you want to proxy all calls to a particular instance of a class, not just the initial one performed on the proxy directly.
 Although, I have to acknowledge, this code most likely does not belong to your App Store branch, it is still highly useful for unit tests and debugging purposes.

-[^import-runtime]: Use your best judgment to include this kind of code into your production builds!
-[^self-argument]: Second implicit parameter is `_cmd` being a selector that is executing, then all your arguments.
-[^ivar-access-statements]: You probably remember it from accessing ivars from within certain blocks, when compiler warns you that `self->_ivar` might create a retain cycle.
-[^objc_class]: Since `Class` is a merely `typedef struct objc_class *Class;`, we're basically operating on struct pointers.